 A homeowner in North York searching for a real estate lawyer after an accepted offer submits a contact form at 8 PM on a Thursday.
 If they do not receive a response by 9 AM Friday, there is roughly an 80 percent probability they have already contacted another firm.
 They needed the lawyer this week.
 They found one that responded.

 A car accident victim in Scarborough calls three personal injury firms within the hour after an accident.
-The first one that calls back with a human voice, not a voicemail system, gets the case.
-The other two firms never knew they were in the race.
+The first one that calls back with a human voice, not a voicemail system, often earns the first serious consultation.
+The other two firms may never know they were in the race.

 These are not edge cases.
-They are the daily reality of competing in a GTA legal market with over 52,000 licensed lawyers in Ontario, the majority of them concentrated in and around Toronto.
+They are the daily reality of competing in a GTA legal market with a dense concentration of lawyers and firms across Ontario, many of them concentrated in and around Toronto.

-The practice that answers first, follows up consistently, and shows up prominently in Google reviews wins most of the clients in their practice area.
+The practice that answers first, follows up consistently, and shows up prominently in Google reviews earns more of the first conversations in its practice area.
 AI operating systems for law firms are built around making all three of those things happen automatically.

 The GTA Legal Market and Why Speed Matters More Here

-The Greater Toronto Area legal market is one of the most competitive in the world.
+The Greater Toronto Area legal market is intensely competitive.
 Bay Street corporate firms compete at the high end.
 Mid-market firms across Mississauga, Markham, and Brampton compete for real estate, family, immigration, and personal injury work.
 Sole practitioners and small firms fill in the gaps across every practice area and every neighbourhood.

 A prospective client for a family law matter in Mississauga is making an emotionally significant decision during a stressful period in their life.
 They want to feel heard and responded to quickly.
 The firm that acknowledges their inquiry within an hour, books a consultation for tomorrow, and sends a confirmation text has already created a positive impression before a single legal conversation has happened.